 Robocalls are pre-recorded phone calls delivered by computerized auto-dialers (or “robots”).
 If you’ve ever answered a phone call and heard a robotic voice on the other end, you’ve been robocalled.

 Besides the obvious fact that they’re obnoxious, robocalls are also risky.
-According to data collected by YouMail (an established call-blocking company), there will be 60 billion illegal robocalls this year alone—most of which are cleverly designed to scam you.
-In fact, 1 in every 10 Americans are scammed on the phone every year, amassing a loss of nearly $9.5 billion overall.
+According to data collected by AT&T, there will be more than 5 billion illegal robocalls this year alone—most of which are cleverly designed to scam you.
+Fortunately, AT&T spam-blocking programs are “averaging 12 million blocked calls per weekday.”

 Scams come in all shapes and sizes designed to trick you.
 More advanced scammers have access to some of your personal information, and masquerade as representatives from companies you trust.
 They’ll often set up elaborate, fraudulent websites, place ads, write fake reviews, and even send you mail to build credibility.

 Even if a caller initially seems kind or well-intentioned, if you ever get pressured to give out your personal financial information, purchase something you didn’t plan to buy, or donate money to a cause you’ve never heard of, it’s likely a scam.